Nonlinear stochastic receding horizon control: stability, robustness and Monte Carlo methods for control approximation: Introduction

 The analysis of RHC for nonlinear (deterministic) systems started, largely, with the analysis of Mayne et. al. \cite{mayne1990receding,michalska1993robust}.
 Even in this early work, stability was considered for RHC in the presence of a number of controller approximation errors.
 Broad work on this topic in the nonlinear realm is covered in \cite{parisini1995receding,de1998stabilizing,jadbabaie2001unconstrained}.
 Much work in this area has focused on the incorporation of (deterministic) model uncertainty \cite{michalska1993robust,de1996robustness,magni2001receding,magni2003robust} and/or controller and state constraints \cite{michalska1993robust}.
 This latter focus concerning constraints is largely beyond the scope of this study, although we comment on possible extensions in our concluding remarks.

 In the stochastic realm, the foundations of optimal control of nonlinear (continuous-time) systems are studied in, e.g., \cite{fleming2006controlled,krylov2008controlled,yong1999stochastic,kushner2013numerical,touzi2012optimal}.
 Computational methods for general nonlinear stochastic RHC are given in, e.g., \cite{parisini1998neural,kushner2013numerical,kappen2005path,mceneaney2006max,li2007iterative,kantas2009sequential,stahl2011pf,de2011particle,bierkens2014explicit}.
 In continuous-time cases, optimal nonlinear RHC has been shown \cite{wei2014stability} to be stabilising under the assumption that an optimal controller is applied (exactly).
 In this work, we extend \cite{wei2014stability} by showing that stability is retained even in the presence of controller approximation errors.
 We consider a number of general classes of controller approximation error, including deterministic and probabilistic errors and also controller sample and hold errors.
 To the best of our knowledge, there has been no investigation on the stochastic stability of (nonlinear stochastic) RHC in the presence of controller approximation errors.
+The challenge in this case is ensuring that solutions of the controlled diffusion are bounded `almost surely' within some neighbourhood of the origin; we employ a classical stochastic stability analysis (viz. \cite{khasminskii2011stochastic}) with a novel application of the optional sampling theorem \cite{doob1953stochastic}.
+Dealing with sample and hold-type errors is also challenging as the standard Euler-Maruyama time-discretisation of a stochastic differential equation can be unstable \cite{higham2003exponential}.